juldebidour/Landmining_project_ENSC/README.md

 # Results

 The project achieved promising results in landmine detection, with the XG Boost performing particularly well.
-Detailed evaluation metrics and visualizations, such as ROC curves and confusion matrices, are provided in the Results/ directory.
+Detailed evaluation metrics and visualizations, such as ROC curves and confusion matrices, are provided in the different files' outputs.

 # Getting Started